jadball/anri/README.md

 # anri
 Anri is a Python package for analysing Three-Dimensional X-Ray Diffraction data.
+Anri is in the very early stages of development and is not yet ready to use for experimental analysis.

 # Dependencies
 We currently target all stable releases of Python.
-Today this is `3.9 - 3.13` on Windows, Mac and OSX (ARM and x86)
+Today this is `3.9 - 3.13` on Windows, ubuntu and OSX (ARM and x86).

 # Installation
 ## From Conda